 Food is a primary focus at Swinton Park, and the property even operates a Cookery School on site.
 The award-winning Cookery School offers a number of classes geared to all skill levels - even children.
 Since the owners want to reduce carbon emissions and cut down food miles, Swinton Park has four acres devoted to the kitchen garden alone.

 Romantic Chateau Krasna Lipa is a Victorian-style castle built in 1886, and it oozes romance with its Romeo and Juliet-style balconies.
-Chateau Krasna Lipa is located within the UNESCO World Heritage Site of Czech Saxon Switzerland in the Czech Republic.
+Chateau Krasna Lipa is located within the UNESCO World Heritage Site of Czech Saxon Switzerland in the Czech Republic at North Bohemia.
 Chateau Krasna Lipa features eight luxury suites with private baths, some with terraces.
 No children under 12 years of age are allowed.

 The area is filled with interesting rock formations and crystal clear lakes and rivers which are surrounded by lush forests.
 If you were hoping one of these castles might tell some ghostly tales, Chateau Krasna Lipa has some interesting tombs, life-size grave markers, and cemetery plots located throughout the property.
 Be sure to ask the staff about several unexplained sightings on the property.